Feminism in Egypt: Nationalism

 The start of the 20th century saw a growing national consciousness.
 "The overwhelming presence of Europe and the collapse of much of the traditional order led to a reconsideration of Egypt's position and identity to the West.
 National independence seemed to supply the answer to western domination".
 A growing dissatisfaction with Egyptian society began to emerge and with it came calls for reform.
 The improvement of the position of women was part of this reform.
 "Since the end of the nineteenth century, Egyptian Nationalists have claimed that there can be no improvement of the state without improving the position of women."

 Saad Zaghlul and the Wafd Party led the Egyptian nationalist movement.
 The Wafd was the first organised mass party in Egypt.
 Although Zaghlul and the Wafd gained a majority in the Legislative Assembly, this did not stop the British government from exiling Zaghlul and some of his fellow part members to Malta on March 8, 1919.
 This proved to be the final straw for many and in protest Egyptian society rose to demonstrate against the British in what was the country's first modern Revolution.

 1919 Revolution

 Western repression along with the exile of the popular Wafd leader Saad Zaghlul proved to be the catalyst for change resulting in violent demonstrations.
 All classes of Egyptian society participated and it was the first time women were involved in such rallies.
 In fact "open political agitation and action on the part of women began with their participation in the Nationalist movement against the British".
-The first women's specific march against the occupation happened on March 16, 1919, and was principally organised by Hoda Shaawari, around 300 Egyptian women attended.
+The first women's specific march against the occupation happened on March 16, 1919, and was principally organised by Huda Sha'arawi, around 300 Egyptian women attended.

 "The veiled gentlewomen of Cairo paraded in the streets shouting slogans for independence and freedom from foreign occupation.
 They organised strikes and demonstrations, boycotts of British goods and wrote petitions protesting British actions in Egypt".
 These demonstrations are believed to be what led to the emergence of the first phase of Egyptian feminism.